Account Registration Request Successfull

 - Exhibitors are responsible for decorating their stands and hospitality chalets.
 However, decoration must comply with the Show regulations in terms of materials, safety and compliance of fittings, assistance and fire safety.
 In addition decoration of stands must comply with the regulations set out by the Organiser in its Exhibitor Manual which defines, amongst other provisions, the rules governing architecture, safety, conformity of materials to regulations and rules of best practice between exhibitors.

 - It is forbidden to display equipment within the area reserved for hospitality chalets and in the hospitality chalets themselves.
-It is forbidden to display slogans and advertising material on the facades and gables of the chalets.
 Only the logo and the name of the exhibitor may be displayed, once the plans for the display have been submitted to the Organiser and approved.

 - The Exhibitor should note that the Organisers will use reasonable endeavour to ensure that the electrical equipment is installed and electricity is supplied as requested but the Organisers do not accept responsibility for any failure to do so.
 Exhibitors shall contract directly with the official Electrical Contractor and comply with the terms of the Exhibitor Manual in relation to electrical supply.